 Only available when records are 100 years old or more, to any applicant.
 A Birth record that is less than 100 years old can only be obtained by an heir with proof of death.
 Only certified copies can be purchased.

 Pursuant to the Michigan Department of Public Health/Office of Vital Records Administrative Rule R325.3234, Subrule 4, a local registrar has the authority to restrict access to records or indexes, which are determined to be in such a state of deterioration that public use of the index or document may result in damage to the record or index.
 The Clinton County Clerk and/or staff may at anytime restrict access to certain records according to this rule.

 Copies of Records/Fees

-Certified copies of records are $13 for the first certified copy and $5 for each additional copy purchased at the same time.
+Certified copies of records are $15 for the first copy and $5 for each additional copies purchased at the same time.
 Cash, check or money order payable to Clinton County Clerk.

 State Archives Historic Records